C1. Patterns and Relationships

 Example

 Tell students, "The two students (name them) become the first two terms in the pattern.
-They represent the sailboat and the balloon shown on the tape.
+They represent the sailboat and the beach ball shown on the wallpaper strip.
 What do you need to do to extend the pattern?"

 Invite all students to come up with an extension of the pattern and explain why they are doing what they are doing, assuming what position, making what sound, etc. To develop algebraic reasoning, it is very important that students justify their choices.